mimblewimble/docs/docs/wiki/miscellaneous/cuckoo-cycle.md

 Progress-freeness is central to the 'poolability' of a proof-of-work, and is simply based on the idea that a single solution attempt takes a relatively small amount of time.
-For instance, if a blockchain has a one minute block time and a slow miner needs 10 seconds per solution attempt, then it will have wasted on average 5 seconds per minutewhen its current attempt is aborted due to arrival of a new block.
+For instance, if a blockchain has a one minute block time and a slow miner needs 10 seconds per solution attempt, then it will have wasted on average 5 seconds per minute when its current attempt is aborted due to arrival of a new block.
 Faster miners will have less waste, giving an extra advantage on top of their higher attempt throughput.
 So in order to keep mining relatively progress-free,